Line 6 (Naples Metro)

+Line 6 (Italian: Linea 6; [ˈliːneːa ˈsɛi]) is a Naples Metro line that runs from Municipio in southeast Naples to Mostra in south-west Naples.
+Printed in blue on the map, it serves 8 underground stations, over 5.5 km.

+A light metro line, it is operated by ANM.

 History

 What was to become Line 6 was originally planned as a rapid tramway line (Linea Tranviaria Rapida, LTR) with some below ground tracts.
 Works started in the late 1980s.
 The first section was planned to be opened for the 1990 FIFA World Cup.
 Since the Mergellina terminal station could not be completed in time the line was not opened and was left unused for many years.

 In the 2000s it was decided to complete the Mergellina station and to open the section that had already been built, but as a light metro without any connection with the tram network.
 The section was opened on 4 February 2007 from the Mostra to the Mergellina stations with two intermediate stations at Lala and Augusto and a frequency of a train every 8 minutes.

 Since the existing section was very short and the area was already served by other parallel lines, (Line 2 and Cumana), the line was underused.
 The service was suspended on 10 March 2011 and was later re-opened with a reduced frequency and only in the morning from Mondays to Fridays.